 Chris Wilder’s side took just two points from their opening 17 league fixtures of the campaign, but have won three of their past five to give themselves the faintest hope of beating the drop.

 Whilst there is still a long, long way to go to secure safety, the club’s recent up-turn has had us looking back at some of the most memorable relegation escape acts of the Premier League era.

 Here are five of the best ‘great escapes’ in Premier League history:

 An ever-present in the Premier League, the Merseyside club came ever so close to losing that status in the early seasons of the rebranded top flight.

 The second season of the Premier League saw Everton struggle badly, Howard Kendall leaving the club in December and successor Mike Walker initially struggling to stop the rot.

 A tight battle at the bottom saw Everton in the drop zone and one point behind Sheffield United, Southampton and Ipswich heading into the final day of fixtures, with any of the sides potentially joining already relegated Swindon and an Oldham side three points adrift and needing a miracle to stay up.

-The club’s final day fixture would start in nightmare style as Everton went two goals down to Wimbledon at Goodison Park, the club seemingly set for the drop despite being champions just seven years earlier.
+The club’s final day fixture started nightmare style as Everton went two goals down to Wimbledon at Goodison Park, the club seemingly set for the drop despite being champions just seven years earlier.

-It what would prove an improbable comeback the Toffees would fight back to win, Graham Stuart and Barry Horne bringing the club level before Stuart’s second snatched a dramatic, late victory.
+It what would prove an improbable comeback the Toffees fought back to win, however, Graham Stuart and Barry Horne bringing the club level before Stuart’s second snatched a dramatic victory.